-Appointment Brief: Tenant Representative
+Recruitment pack: Tenant Representative June 2019

-Alison Inman Vice Chair of Board of Directors
+John Giesen Chair of Board of Directors

 Thank you for your interest in Tpas.
-I am delighted that you have requested information about joining Tpas board of directors.
-This is an exciting time to get involved with an organisation that has been promoting tenant engagement for 28 years.
+I am delighted that you have requested information about joining the Tpas board of directors.
+This is an exciting time to get involved with an organisation that has been promoting tenant engagement for over 30 years.